Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 for any given $\x\in\mathcal{X}$.
 Throughout the paper, we omit the superscript $^{(s)}$ for random variables when their respective distributions are clear from context.
 Given potential site-level differences, we allow $P^{(s)}$ to vary across sites, implying that distributional shifts may occur not only in covariates \( \X \) but also in the heterogeneous treatment effect, i.e., \( Y(1) - Y(0)\) given \(\X \).
 This means that we allow each source site to have a distinct, non-identical CATE function \( \tau^{(s)}(\x) \).

 Our goal is to estimate a generalizable CATE model with performance guarantees for a target population $Q=(Q_{(Y(1), Y(0))\mid\X}, Q_{\X})$.
+Under the squared-loss formulation, $\tau_Q(\x)$ is the oracle best predictor of the latent individual treatment effect $Y(1)-Y(0)$ given covariates $\X=\x$.
 We consider the setting in which the marginal covariate distribution $Q_{\X}$ is identifiable for the target population, but its conditional distribution of potential outcomes given that the covariates $Q_{(Y(1), Y(0))\mid\X}$ may differ from those of source site populations in unknown ways.
 Specifically, we observe an i.i.d. sample of size $n_Q$ from the target distribution where only pre-treatment covariates are observed for each unit, denoted by $\{\X^{Q}_i\}_{i=1}^{n_Q}$.
 This is a common scenario in practice, as researchers typically have access to pre-treatment covariates, even when treatment has not yet been administered.

+Our method is applicable when researchers have access to a collection of source sites and a target population of interest, so long as the identifying assumptions for CATE (i.e., uncounfoundedness and positivity) hold within each site.
+This means that researchers can flexibly apply our proposed framework to multisite randomized control trials, multiple observational studies, or a combination of both.
+Throughout, we assume that researchers have access to the distribution of a common set of baseline covariates $\X$ in each source population and the target population.
+See Section \ref{sec:concl} for an additional discussion.